play-with-docker/play-with-docker/README.md

 address=/localhost/127.0.0.1
 ```

+Don't forget to change your computer default DNS to

 ### Building the dind image myself.

 If you want to make changes to the `dind` image being used, make your changes to the `Dockerfile.dind` file and then build it using this command: `docker build --build-arg docker_storage_driver=vfs -f Dockerfile.dind -t franela/dind .`